shakeelk-outlook/Shakeel-Khan-Portfolio/README.md

 ## [**Mar 2020: COVID-19 Analysis**](https://patientappointmentanalysis)
 - Patient no-shows permeate medical practices, across specialties, locations, and practice models.
 No-shows consistently cause problems for practices and therefore practices track their no-show rate to realize the impact that no-shows can have on both their processes and their revenue.
 - There are many reasons that patients fail to make their appointments and there are demographic similarities across patients who no-show more consistently than others.
-- Using the appointment data provided from a medical practice create visualization using Power BI to gain insights and identify trends regarding appointments, no-shows and which variable is the most important one that affects patient show-up or no-show to the appointment.
+- Using the appointment data provided from a medical practice create visualization and using Power BI I have developed online dashboards and reports to identify trends regarding appointments, no-shows and gain insights regarding variables that affects patient show-up or no-show to the appointment.

 ***Patient Appointment Dashboard***